 An ultrasound machine generates ultrasound waves.
 The machine is connected to a small probe that is held gently against your pet’s skin.
 The probe sends out painless ultrasound waves that bounce off of structures (for example, organs) in your pet’s body and return to a sensor inside the ultrasound machine.
 The ultrasound equipment collects these reflected “echoes” and uses them to generate images that are viewable on a screen.
 Ultrasound waves can generate excellent images of abdominal organs, including the liver, spleen, gallbladder, and kidneys.
 It is also useful for assessing fetal health and monitoring pregnancy in breeding animals, and it can help us diagnose and stage (determine the severity of) some forms of cancer.

-Our ultrasound images are produced in real time and this technology can be used to evaluate the heart as it beats.
-It help us detect abnormalities in the motion of heart valves, blood flow through the heart, and contractions of the heart muscle.
-This technology can also be used to assess the heart for defects.
-As we strive to provide our patients with the highest quality medicine and diagnostic testing, we are pleased to offer access to a mobile board certified cardiologist as one of our diagnostic capabilities.
+Because ultrasound images are produced in real time, this technology can be used to evaluate the heart as it beats.
+This can help us detect abnormalities in the motion of heart valves, blood flow through the heart, and contractions of the heart muscle.
+It can also be used to assess the heart for defects.
+As we strive to provide our patients with the highest quality medicine and diagnostic testing, we are pleased to offer ultrasound as one of our diagnostic capabilities.

 If you’re interested in ultrasound services for your pet, call us today at 253-759-4001.